8 Paired t-test

 8.4 Activity 4: Compute descriptives

-We want to compute means and standard deviations for the congruent
+We want to compute means and standard deviations for both the congruent

 and the incongruent

 trials.
-Then we want to subtract the mean RT of the congruent trials from the mean RT of the incongruent trials to get the average difference score between the two conditions.
+Then, we will subtract the mean RT of the congruent trials from the mean RT of the incongruent trials to calculate the average difference score between the two conditions.

 mean_congruent | sd_congruent | mean_incongruent | sd_incongruent | diff | sd_diff |